 When you hit your limit, rather than pushing through that limit the smart thing to do is to disengage temporarily from the problem or task and “break out” by doing something that is relaxing and enjoyable.
 When you engage in a relaxing, enjoyable activity, you trigger the relaxation response aiding recovery of the brain and body.
 Moreover, during breaks, your brain continues to play with the problems you are working on, so that when you return to the task you often discover something that helps you solve the problem.
 Benson suggested that traces of nitric oxide might also play a role in the creative problem-solving breakthroughs we often experience after a break.

 Benson argued that adding a positive practice such as meditation to your daily routine enables you to convert dis-stress into eustress, which is associated with higher performance and enhanced physical and mental resilience.
 Regular alternation between periods of stress and periods of relaxation enables you to benefit from a phenomenon known as super-compensation.
 Like a muscle that grows stronger during the recovery after a workout, your brain rebuilds and grows stronger during breaks after periods of intense concentration.
 This enables you to achieve and maintain higher and higher levels of focus and productivity over time.
-The reserves is also true.
+The reserve is also true.
 When you fail to take breaks for relaxation, this not only increases the likelihood that your brain and body will burn out, it also robs you of the benefits of insights and mental performance gains that come through the super-compensation process..

 Whether you are looking to get more done or to improve your health, periods of relaxation and recovery are an essential part of the winning formula.
-When you need to put in long hours, it is especially important that you incorporate breaks for enjoyable activities that induce the relaxation response to ameliorate the negative impacts of dis-stress and gain the performance kick of eustress.
+When you need to put in long hours, it is especially important that you incorporate breaks for enjoyable activities that induce the relaxation response in order to ameliorate the negative impacts of dis-stress and gain the performance kick of eustress.
 You might even say that this cycle of stress and relaxation is the foundation of breakout performance.

 As it turns out, it isn’t how much time Jack works that determines whether he is dull.
 It is how he brings play into his day that determines how bright he will become.
 So on days at the office when there is a lot to get done, the best question to ask your colleagues might be: ‘Anyone else up for a walk in the park?’